Causes of Mercury Poisoning

 If you accidentally inhale or come into contact with these products and their mercury is exposed, you could be suffering devastating physical consequences.
 Some of the more physically debilitating effects of mercury poisoning might include things like speech impairment, kidney malfunction, respiratory problems, and even fatality.

-If you or someone you care about has been poisoned by mercury on another’s property, contact a qualified Fort Lauderdale personal injury lawyer of Winston Law Firm, today by calling 954-475-9666 to discuss your options.
+If you or someone you care about has been poisoned by mercury on another’s property, contact a qualified Fort Lauderdale personal injury lawyer of [firm-name], today by calling [phone-number] to discuss your options.